Karscist/penultttimate/INSTALL.md

 `build.lisp` is used to compile the pre-generated raylib binding source code.
 The compilation target for the bindings (in this case `x86_64-pc-linux-gnu`) is currently hardcoded inside `build.lisp`, you will have to edit the file if you're compiling them for another target.

-## Actually Building It
-ha

 # Docker Image
 For the author to deal with how shit it is to manage cl installations, and mostly because bushek is doing this from wsl, we have a docker image with the basics required to set up a development environment for this thing with wayland
 We don't have it on dockerhub or anything yet, there's just a `Dockerfile` in the project's root directory, copy that somewhere and do your docker things.

-To run the container in such a way that you may run a wayland application on the container and have it actually show up on your desktop there's also a `run-wayland-container.sh` in the project root
+To run the container in such a way that you may run a wayland application on the container and have it actually show up on your desktop there's also a `run-wayland-container.sh` in the project root.

-installation through docker image would then amount to
+Installation through docker image would then amount to
 ```sh
 # wherever it is you copied the dockerfile
 mkdir some/directory/whatever